Alkamist/AlkamistMIDITriggeredVolumeDucker/README.md

 To do:
 - Bug hunt.
-- Potentially add some user control for the curve shape.
+- Add a GUI for curve shape so you can see what you are doing.
-- Maybe try to figure out how to give the user control of velocity response.
+- Try to figure out how to give the user control of velocity response.